This Website is provided by Samson Rock Capital LLP and Samson Rock Capital LLC (collectively, “Samson Rock”).

 How to contact us

-If you have any questions about this Privacy Notice or requests with regards to the personal data we hold about you, you may contact our Chief Marketing Office by telephone on 44 203 994 1803 by email at src.legal@samsonrock.com or by writing to Samson Rock Capital LLP, 2 Stephen Street, London, W1T 1AN, United Kingdom.
+If you have any questions about this Privacy Notice or requests with regards to the personal data we hold about you, you may contact our Chief Marketing Office by telephone on 44 203 994 1803 by email at src.legal@samsonrock.com or by writing to Samson Rock Capital LLP, 58 Great Marlborough Street, London W1F 7JY, United Kingdom.

 Complaining to ICO